-A common problem in distance runners and change-of-direction sports like football, soccer and hockey, proximal hamstring tendinopathy is a pain in the butt (literally)!
+A common problem in distance runners and change-of-direction sports like football, soccer, and hockey, proximal hamstring tendinopathy is a pain in the butt (literally)!
 Characterized by deep, localized pain over the ischial tuberosity (the large, bony protuberances/bumps on your bottom), this often gets worse with running, lunging, squatting and sitting (1).
 Often challenging to initially recognize, and located in an area with lots of potential pain generators, proximal hamstring tendinopathy can truly be a bear to manage and resolve.
 Luckily, there are lots of conservative management options, with therapeutic exercise prescription being a top choice.
 If it sounds like we’re hitting the mark for what you’re experiencing with a high hamstring injury, or you’re just interested to learn about this common injury, you’ve come to the right place.
 Read on to learn more.

 Setting the Stage

-A muscle group commonly known to the public, and often better recognized by the stereotypical, sport medicine distress call of “I just pulled a hammy!”, the hamstring musculature gets a ton of recognition.
-In a NFL team data publication tracking injuries from 1998 to 2007, hamstring strains were found to be the most common muscle strain and the second most common injury (2).
+A muscle group is commonly known to the public, and often better recognized by the stereotypical, sports medicine distress call of “I just pulled a hammy!”, the hamstring musculature gets a ton of recognition.
+In an NFL team data publication tracking injuries from 1998 to 2007, hamstring strains were found to be the most common muscle strain and the second most common injury (2).
 A similar publication with injury data from 51 professional soccer teams reported hamstring strains as the most common injury, representing 12% of all injuries overall (3).
 With lengthy rehab and recovery times, lasting anywhere between 23 days (4) and 50 weeks (5), extensive amounts of money are often lost to missed playing time in the professional realm.
 Outside of high-level sports, hamstring strains are especially common in the general public as well, sometimes presenting on both sides at once (1).
 But how does this even happen in the first place?
 Let’s break this down a bit further, jumping into some of the relevant anatomy and common mechanisms of injury.

 Dealing With A Hamstring Injury?
 We’ve Got You Covered!